KnowageLabs/Knowage-Documentation/functionalities-guide/advanced-data-access/index.rst

    Editing script.

 Typically, scripts are configured to load placeholders with a slice of SQL code.
-Referring to the following pictures, we show an example of Javascript (JS) code usage.
+Referring to the following pictures, we show an example of JavaScript (JS) code usage.
 Moving to the "Query" tab the user has to insert a placeholder where he/she's expecting a certain clause to be added.
 The query will then look like the one shown below.

 .. figure:: media/image038.png

    Setting placeholder using script.

 Moving to the "Script" tab instead, the user has to declare how the server has to manage the placeholder.
 The following picture shows a JS block code where the user first initializes a variable as empty: if certain conditions, on one or more parameters, are satisfied, the variable is assigned an SQL code string.
-Then, the JS method ".replace" will substitute the placehoder with the content the variable.
+Then, the JS method ".replace" will substitute the placeholder with the content the variable.

 .. figure:: media/image040.png